Neoteroi/BlackSheep/README.md

 * [Chunked encoding](https://github.com/RobertoPrevato/BlackSheep/wiki/Chunked-encoding) through generators (yield syntax)
 * [Serving static files](https://github.com/RobertoPrevato/BlackSheep/wiki/Serving-static-files)
 * __Linux only__: support for Windows is currently out of the scope of this project

+This project is a beta version.
+The reason behind this framework is described in this page of the Wiki: [Story](https://github.com/RobertoPrevato/BlackSheep/wiki/Story).

 ## Documentation
 Please refer to the [project Wiki](https://github.com/RobertoPrevato/BlackSheep/wiki).